TjoAlex/Cooking-It/README.md

 Extra credit for the code institute lesson and mini project, I have not copied any of their code except for one regarding flash message on the base template under line 65.
 Here is the link to their lesson [Code Institute](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/02-UserAuthenticationAndAuthorization/04-login_functionality/templates/base.html).
 On this line you will also find a comment providing the link to the lesson so that I won't take credit for it.

 I want to mention that non of the images is owned by me except for thos for the readme, all the images on the landing/home page are from the website [unsplash](https://cooking-it.herokuapp.com/).
 Other images provided for the recipes and added from friends and family testing the website are from different sources you could find if copying the img url.

+For the responsiv image on top of this page I used [ami](http://ami.responsivedesign.is/#) that takes my website and show it in images as seen above.

 ## Code

 ## Sources and documentation used